zemn-me/monorepo/project/ck3/recursive-vassals/README.md

  ## Building

  The target `:mod_zip` builds a zip file, i.e. run `yarn bazel build //project/ck3/recursive-vassals:mod_zip`.
 This is probably not going to be very ergonomic for people who don't know how to use bazel.
 Sorry.

+ You can also get a patch via `:patch`.